axch/rules/README.md

 - Interesting stuff

-  - `matcher.scm`: Pattern matcher in the combinator style, and a compiler for it.
+  - `patterns.scm`: Pattern matcher in the combinator style, and a compiler for it.
-  - `pattern-directed-invocation.scm`: Rules, and composition thereof
+  - `rules.scm`: Rules, and composition thereof
     into pattern-dispatch operators.
-  - `simplification.scm`: Definition of a term rewriting engine and a few useful variations on the theme.
+  - `term-rewriting.scm`: Definition of a term rewriting engine and a few useful variations on the theme.
   - `simplifiers.scm`: Simplification of algebraic and logical expressions by means of term rewriting.